gmh14/tssplat/README.md

 > Increase both ``surf_res`` and ``pc_res`` for higher resolution and more accurate initialization.
 However, this will increase the computational cost.

-> The implementation is slightly different from the paper, where we use ``scipy.milp`` following the official implementation of [Coverage Axis](https://github.com/Frank-ZY-Dou/Coverage_Axis).
-The original implementation for the paper is based on ``Gurobi`` and requires academic licenses for large-scale MILP optimization.
+> The implementation is slightly different from the paper: here, we use ``scipy.milp`` following the official implementation of [Coverage Axis](https://github.com/Frank-ZY-Dou/Coverage_Axis).
+Our original implementation is based on ``Gurobi`` and requires academic licenses for large-scale MILP optimization, which cannot be acquired for non-academics.
 In practice, we find that the current implementation performs similarly to the original one.

 ### Run TetSphere Splatting
 ```bash